Biological Invasions

 pexels-pixabay-34426.jpg

-trade in live animals has increased dramatically over the past several decades.
-Today Thousands of species of Fish, birds, mammals, reptiles, and amphibians are sold as pets. many are exploited to extinction, while Others find their way into non-native habitats and become invasive.
+Trade in live animals has increased dramatically over the past several decades.
+Today thousands of species of fish, birds, mammals, reptiles, and amphibians are sold as pets. many are exploited to extinction, while others find their way into non-native habitats and become invasive.
 We explore the socio-ecological dynamics of this trade in an effort to prevent extinction and invasion.